igor47/blog/posts/flashing-wled.md

 * partitions -- a map of the flash space, read by the bootloader to understand how to run the main code
 * boot_app0 -- used by the OTA update process to understand which version of the app to run, kinda like the slots in an Android filesystem

+All of these files are available in the web installer's repo.
-Parsing through `build.py` and the relevant `_template.json` file for my ESP32C3 microcontroller, I figured out the correct files and flash offset locations for each one.
+My job was to parse through `build.py` and the relevant `_template.json` file for my ESP32C3 microcontroller to figure out the correct files and flash offset locations.
 This resulted in the following incantation to get WLED running on the controller:

 ```console